List of legends in the Quran: Denial of crucifixion

-Persian miniature of a man who looks like Isa being hangedThe view that Jesus only appeared to be crucified, and did not actually die, predates Islam; it is found in several apocryphal gospels.
+The view that Jesus only appeared to be crucified, and did not actually die, predates Islam; it is found in several apocryphal gospels.

 Irenaeus, in his book Against Heresies (c.
 180 CE), describes Gnostic beliefs that bear remarkable resemblance with the Islamic view:

 He did not himself suffer death, but Simon, a certain man of Cyrene, being compelled, bore the cross in his stead; so that this latter being transfigured by him, that he might be thought to be Jesus, was crucified, through ignorance and error, while Jesus himself received the form of Simon, and, standing by, laughed at them.
 For since he was an incorporeal power, and the nous (mind) of the unborn father, he transfigured himself as he pleased, and thus ascended to him who had sent him, deriding them, inasmuch as he could not be laid hold of, and was invisible to all.